RFC Format Change FAQ - 7-July-2014

 "What does this mean for authors who don't use xml2rfc?"

-I-Ds (those already approved by the streams) in text, nroff, or XML.
+I-Ds (those already approved by the streams) as a text or XML file

 Authors can expect additional questions regarding potential metadata and